Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 What to include in product announcements

-When you're putting together a product announcement, you want to ensure it grabs attention and delivers the message clearly.
+When creating a product announcement, you want to ensure it grabs attention and delivers the message.
 Including the right elements can make all the difference.
 Here's what you should consider adding:

-Highlight the essentials by picking the most significant changes or new features and list them out.
+Highlight the essentials by listing the most significant changes or new features.
 This helps readers quickly grasp the main updates of your announcement.

 Visuals

 Adding images or graphics to your announcement can drastically enhance its attractiveness and engage your audience.
-Visuals are a powerful tool to "show" rather than "tell" what's new.
+Visuals are a powerful tool for " showing" rather than "telling" what's new.

 If you've updated the design or added a new feature, showing it through a visual can deliver your message more effectively than words alone.